Pakcoin-project/pakcoinold/README.md

 What is Pakcoin?
 ----------------

-Pakcoin is Digital Currency for Pakistan, using scrypt as a proof-of-work algorithm.
+Pakcoin is a Digital Currency for Pakistan, using scrypt as a proof-of-work algorithm.
  - 1 minute block targets
  - subsidy halves in 3 years
  - 182 million total coins